 Police described the three men as friends and said the dispute had been building for about a week before Mohamed and Devin Cameron got into a fistfight at a fishing access point.
 Devin Cameron and Larry Cameron then traveled to Larry Cameron’s home, where Mohamed arrived a short time later.

 Police say Larry Cameron fired shots into the air to try to get Mohamed to leave.
-Police say Mohamed then pulled out a rifle, a struggle ensured and gunfire was exchanged.
+Mohamed then reportedly pulled out a rifle, a struggle ensued and gunfire was exchanged.